Keeping up with the Colombians

 Cartagena at sunset.

-It was a great experience– they did a really fabulous job, and I got to chill with a beer during the process.
+It was a great experience!
+They did a really fabulous job, and I got to chill with a fresh beer during the process.

 Definitely recommend this as an activity in Colombia… you know, if you have a beard

-12. Also recommended: chilling with a beer while your travel partner gets his beard cut.
+13. Also recommended: hanging out with a cold beer while your travel partner gets his beard cut.

 Cartagena loves color.

-Dom and I stayed in Cartagena for the night.
-If we had gotten to stay longer in Colombia, we probably would have gone to an island or –if either of us had gotten our yellow fever vaccines beforehand, Minca (Oh Minca, so sad to have missed you).
-Since we didn’t though, Dom and I chose Medellin as our last and final Colombian city.
-We headed there the next day.
+Dom and I stayed in Cartagena for a few nights.
+If we had gotten to stay longer, we probably would have gone to an island (cough, future me, cough).
+Or, if I had my yellow fever vaccine, Minca.
+Oh Minca, so sad to have missed you.
+Since we didn’t though, Dom and I chose Medellin as our final Colombian city.
+Another flight!

 ————-

-During our stay in Medellin, Dom and I stayed with a local host family who was incredibly kind and didn’t speak any English.
-Which was actually great for my Spanish, and sidenote, as I said before, it would’ve been a GREAT place to do so.
+During our stay in Medellin, we stayed with a local host family who was incredibly kind and didn’t speak any English.
+Cerro.
+Which was great for my Spanish, and, as I said before, this was the city I want to spend time immersing myself in a language class.

 Anyway, we settled in at our hosts’ house, and for lunch, we found a modern, but traditional dish right across the street from our homestay.